proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 ## Themes, Colors and Design

 As noted previously, our first goal was to replace existing GUIs, so we started with the same design and colors.
+The resulting theme is quite dense, allowing you to display much information on a single page.

-In parallel, we tried to write a second theme using the material design (MD) guidelines from Google.
-We observed:
+In parallel, we tried to write a second theme suitable for touch devices.
+Touch devices requires much larger buttons and inputs.
+Else it is too difficult to tap them accurately, leaving users frustrated and dissatisfied after making mistakes.

-- rounded buttons waste extremely much space.
-- in general, MD uses very large margins and padding.
-- Input fields are badly accessible (label font to small, label position changes, label length limited, ...)
-- Button text uses the primary color (instead of black), leading to bad contrast.
+We used the material design (MD) guidelines from Google as baseline.
+The resulting theme wastes a lot of space on the desktop, but may get helpful in future when we target mobile devices.

 ## Conclusion